s. Provisions, contingent liabilities and contingent assets

 Credit risk management

-To manage credit risk, the Company follows a policy of providing 30-180 days credit on the basis of nature of customers.
+To manage credit risk, the Company follows a policy based on industry norms.
 The credit limit policy is established considering the current economic trends of the industry in which the company is operating.
-However, the trade receivables are monitored on a periodic basis for assessing any significant risk of non-recoverability of dues and provision is created accordingly.
+However, the trade receivables are monitored on a periodic basis for assessing any significant risk of non¬ recoverability of dues and provision is created accordingly.

 Other financial assets